-"Life is too important a thing ever to talk seriously about it," wrote Wilde in one of his first plays, Vera or The Nihilists.
-Long interested in the combination of the serious with the trivial, Oscar Wilde experimented with different proportions of each in his plays like a baker trying to get the perfect sugar to salt ratio in chocolate chip cookies.
-By the time Wilde wrote The Importance of Being Earnest he had perfected his recipe.
+"Life is too important a thing ever to talk seriously about it," wrote Wilde in Vera; or, The Nihilists.
+And boy does that statement echo throughout his career.
+This is a guy who experimented with achieving the perfect ratio of serious to trivial.
+And by the time Wilde wrote The Importance of Being Earnest, he had perfected his comedic recipe.

 The Importance of Being Earnest debuted in London on February 14, 1895, when Wilde was at the height of his powers.
 But don't be fooled by the title.
 There is nothing earnest about this play, at least on the surface.
 It’s a satire of the Victorian Era, when an intricate code of behavior governed everything from communication to sexuality.
 The most important rules applied to the farce of Victorian marriage—a topic that hit home for Wilde, who was married to a woman but sexually involved with men.

 During the Victorian period, marriage was about protecting your resources and keeping socially unacceptable impulses (like being gay) under control.
 We can see this at work in the The Importance of Being Earnest.
 The ridiculous end of the play—three engagements in five minutes—is a "happy" one because everyone gets together, but underneath this perfect comic ending there's more than a hint of darkness.

 The characters only get together because their social and economic fitness for each other is demonstrated—not because of true love.
 It's this hint of bitterness that makes the sweetness of Wilde's comedy all the more delicious... and insured his legacy as a founding father of modern U.K. comedy.

 Why Should I Care?